Canoo (NYSE:GOEV) Price Target Cut to $6.00

-Canoo (NYSE:GOEV – Get Rating) had its target price lowered by R. F. Lafferty from $15.00 to $6.00 in a report issued on Thursday morning, The Fly reports.
+Canoo (NYSE:GOEV – Get Rating) had its target price lowered by R. F. Lafferty from $15.00 to $6.00 in a research note published on Thursday morning, The Fly reports.

-Other equities research analysts have also issued reports about the company.
-HC Wainwright decreased their target price on Canoo from $15.00 to $10.00 and set a buy rating for the company in a research report on Wednesday, July 13th.
-Roth Capital lowered Canoo from a buy rating to a neutral rating and cut their price target for the company from $7.00 to $3.50 in a research note on Tuesday, August 9th.
-Finally, Stifel Nicolaus started coverage on Canoo in a research note on Thursday, September 15th.
-They set a buy rating and a $4.00 price target on the stock.
+Several other research analysts have also issued reports on GOEV.
+HC Wainwright reduced their price target on Canoo from $15.00 to $10.00 and set a buy rating on the stock in a research report on Wednesday, July 13th.
+Stifel Nicolaus started coverage on Canoo in a report on Thursday, September 15th.
+They set a buy rating and a $4.00 target price on the stock.
+Finally, Roth Capital lowered Canoo from a buy rating to a neutral rating and reduced their target price for the stock from $7.00 to $3.50 in a report on Tuesday, August 9th.

 Canoo Trading Up 30.6 %